 Contact: [firstName] @ islandbooth.com.

 From 2017— Rarotonga, Cook Islands is the site of a number of large-scale transformative infrastructure projects, including water supply, roading, drainage, and wastewater management.
 How we approach these projects will have a long-term impact on the health of our community — and the health of our island.
 Vetiver grass is central to a number of low-cost, sustainable alternative bio-engineering solutions.

 Vetiver grass (Chrysopogon zizanioides L.) is a fast-growing, deep-rooted plant that has been used internationally as a low-cost, environmentally-friendly alternative to traditional ‘hard’ engineering solutions.
-The grass is the foundation of the Vetiver System (VS), researched methods to address a wide-range of agricultural, infrastructure, and environmental management challenges.
+The grass is the foundation of the Vetiver System (VS), researched and sustainable method of addressing agricultural, infrastructure, and environmental management challenges.

 Vetiver was introduced to the Cook Islands to the island of Atiu as a source of perfume for massage oil , then propogated in response to siltification of the central fresh water source. .
 It has also been used as erosion control in the makatea (fosilised coral) islands of Mangaia, Atiu, Mauke and Mitiaro .